THE GARDEN METHOD FOR COMMUNITY WELLBEING

 How does it work?

 The Garden Method is rooted in brain science, social neuroscience and developmental psychology.
 It aims to enhance the ability to “know our own hearts”, or: to accurately identify how our bodies respond to wellbeing, and to distress.

-In social neuroscience, this ability is called “interoceptive awareness”.
+In social neuroscience, this ability is called “interoceptive accuracy”.
 Interoception happens naturally.
 It helps the body respond to stress in a way that keeps us balanced.
 For example, with a faster heartbeat, slower breathing or tenser muscles.
 Most of the time, we hardly notice these “interoceptive signals”.
 But sometimes we become aware of “butterflies in our stomachs” or a “warm feeling in our hearts”; these are also called sensations.
 Sensations can be neutral, pleasant or unpleasant.

-The Garden Method helps people use interoceptive awareness to regulate stress.
+The Garden Method helps people use pleasant or neutral sensations to regulate stress.
 As we all know, focusing attention on an itch or a pain will usually intensify it.
 But what if we focus attention on a sensation that is pleasant or neutral?
-Doing this is like watering the vegetables and flowers in a garden: by paying special attention to them, we can encourage them to grow and thrive.
-If we do so often enough, they can provide a source of nourishment that can balance out the costs of extreme or chronic stress.
+Doing this is like watering the vegetables and flowers in a garden: by paying special attention to them, we can encourage them to grow and intensify.
+By intensifying pleasant sensations, we can kick-start our body’s natural ability to regulate stress.